A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Introduction

-The space observatory \textit{Transiting Exoplanet Survey Satellite} (\textit{TESS}) has been designed to survey 85\% of the sky, observing successively multiple sectors of the sky, specifically searching for transiting exoplanets around bright, nearby stars \citep{2015JATIS...1a4003R}.
-During the first three years of its mission, in which \textit{TESS} searched for planets alternatively in the Southern and in the Northern Ecliptic Hemisphere, nearly 5000 candidates have been detected and among them, about 170 have been characterized as exoplanets.
+The space observatory \textit{Transiting Exoplanet Survey Satellite} (\textit{TESS}) was designed to survey 85\% of the sky, observing successively multiple sectors of the sky, specifically searching for transiting exoplanets around bright nearby stars \citep{2015JATIS...1a4003R}.
+During the first three years of its mission, in which \textit{TESS} searched for planets alternating between the southern and northern ecliptic hemispheres, nearly 5000 candidates were detected, of which 170 have been characterized as exoplanets.
 It has now started Years~4 and 5 of observations.